 Some stuff was interesting, but some others were ridiculous.
-Furthermore, Balaji is way too focused on [email protected], America, Israel, and India.
+Overall, I think that Balaji is way too focused on [email protected], America, Israel, and India.

-He believes web3 can be an exit for states that neither one US establishment’s sponsored wokeness nor [email protected]’s authoritarian smart city.
+He believes web3 can be an exit for states that don’t want anything to do with the US establishment’s sponsored wokeness on one hand, nor [email protected]’s authoritarian smart city on the other.

 He forgot nations can simply stand in the middle, with digital progressivism on one hand, and value conservatism on the other (like much of post-Soviet Europe and the Middle East).

-The network-state is a highly interesting idea, but unlikely to ever see the light of the day.
+The network-state is an interesting idea, but unlikely to ever see the light of the day.
 Few states will tolerate a better alternative, especially when that new state starts crowdfunding lands on existing states.